winterofhell/fedora-optimizations/README.md

 --: **The separator.
 It tells Gamescope "My settings stop here, the game command starts next."**

 %command%: **Steam automatically replaces this with the actual game executable.**

+**For games without HDR:**
+'''bash
+MANGOHUD_CONFIG="fps_limit=277,no_display” mangohud LD_PRELOAD="" AMD_USERQ=1 PROTON_NTSYNC=1 game-performance gamescope -W 2560 -H 1440 -r 280 --force-grab-cursor --adaptive-sync —sharpness 2 -f -- %command%
+'''

+**For games without hdr, BUT if you want auto SDR to HDR (like Auto HDR on windows)
+'''bash
+MANGOHUD_CONFIG="fps_limit=277,no_display" mangohud LD_PRELOAD="" AMD_USERQ=1 PROTON_NTSYNC=1 game-performance gamescope -W 2560 -H 1440 -r 280 --hdr-enabled --hdr-itm-enable --hdr-itm-target-nits 1000 --hdr-sdr-content-nits 203 --force-grab-cursor --adaptive-sync --sharpness 2 -f -- %command%
+'''

+## Auto sdr to hdr convertation
+--hdr-enabled: **Initializes the HDR pipeline.
+Without this, the other flags do nothing.**

+--hdr-itm-enable: **Inverse Tone Mapping.
+This is the "Auto HDR" switch.
+It expands the color range of SDR games to use your OLED/ips full capabilities.**

+--hdr-itm-target-nits 1000: **Peak Brightness.
+Tells the algorithm your monitor hits 1000 nits.
+This ensures bright effects (sun, fire, magic) actually hit max brightness without clipping details.**

+--hdr-sdr-content-nits 203: **Base Brightness (paper white).
+Sets the brightness for standard textures and UI.
+203 is the industry standard.
+If you set this too high, menus will blind you; too low, and the game looks dim...**

 -----